ekonroyd/Qualitative_Analysis_with_Annotation/README.md

 >
 > _“This research has been recognized and endorsed by the Office of the Research Ethics Commission in the people of Mahidol University.
 COA No. MU-CIRB 2018/018.1901.”_ (Pruettikomon 2018)
 > ## Justification
 > Help can be an implicitly meaningful mandate or action-premise.
 Help can also be instrumentally enrolled for its social-positivity.
-It is thus important to parse the economic drivers of research in assistive technology, that may enroll help-premises and inform the normate around disability.
+It is thus important to parse the economic drivers that may enroll help-premises and inform the normate around disabilityof in assistive technology research.

 After the convening period, the team coded the rest of the corpus documents and re-coded the first 20 documents according to the reference codebook.
 We used a qualitative analysis software for this.